 - Attend draft for your league (AA/10U and above)

-- Attend player evaluation meeting (usually in June) (AA/10U and above)
+- Attend player evaluation meeting (late May) (AA/10U and above)

 - Assign Team Information Officer - home team must enter game scores on website within 24 hours of game (AA/10U and above)